 Frankly, just texting my friend at Facebook and knowing that at least one person who worked there gave a shit about my account and was trying her best to get me some kind of help was comforting.
 Feeling lost in the Instagram abyss while your whole digital brand flashes before your eyes is beyond sickening.

 So Instagram, how are you going to support your influencers?
 How will you make sure that this insane extortion stops?
 How will you keep your users safe?
 Wells Fargo is already running awkward ads about how they’re “recommitting to its users.”
+And we’ve all seen Facebook’s awkward AF commercials about “getting back to what matters.”
 I’d like to hear your game plan.